LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/setup.rst

     $ git clone ssh://git@git.iter.org/bnd/solps-gui.git
     $ cd solps-gui
+    $ make staging # Builds PySide6 and other packages
-    $ make solps-gui # It may take several hours to compile!
+    $ make # Only documentation is built

 .. note::

-    You will need at least GCC version 4.7 with many development packages to compile PyQt and Python 3+.
+    You will need at least GCC version 8.3 with many development packages to compile PySide6 and Python 3+.
     Please read :file:`solps-gui/README.md` for further info on some systems.

 Starting the GUI::